Alufastar/pdsnd_github/README.md

 chicago.csv
 new_york_city.csv

+### How to Use the Project
+Open and run the "bikeshare.py" file.
+Pre-requisite: pandas pacakge version 1.4.3 or above.

 ### Credits
 The above used data and project template of this project are provided by the course of Udacity "Programming for Data Science with Python": https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104